swaptacular/swpt_accounts/protocol.rst

    32-bit integer wrapping). [#compare-change]_ [#compare-seqnums]_

 principal : int64
-   The amount that the debtor owes to the owner of the affected account, without the interest.
+   The amount that the debtor owes to the creditor, without the interest.
 This can be a negative number.

 interest : float
    The amount of interest accumulated on the account up to the